phoenixframework/phoenix/guides/json_and_apis.md

 curl -i http://localhost:4000/api/urls
 ```

-Or we can just retrieve a link it's `id`:
+Or we can just retrieve a link by its `id`:

 ```console
 curl -i http://localhost:4000/api/urls/1